greta-dev/greta.gam/README.md

 #### Brief technical details

-`gretaGAM` uses a few tricks from the `jagam` routine in `mgcv` to get things to work.
+`greta.gam` uses a few tricks from the `jagam` routine in `mgcv` to get things to work.
 Here are some brief details for those interested in the internal workings...

 **Bayesian interpretation of the GAM**: GAMs are, of course, Bayesian models.
 One can think of the smoother penalty matrix as a prior covariance matrix (they are inverses of each other) in a Bayesian random effects model.
 Design matrices are constructed exactly as in the frequentist case.